This is #3 of the RPG Lexicon series. Click here for #1, if you're new and you're feeling linear!

 In RPG culture, some folks get stuck on the word's military connotations, using it to refer to combat.
 That's exactly right, in some contexts.
 Not this one.
 Scrabble has no combat rules, give or take a few colorful homebrew variants.

 That's where many of these conversations get confusing.
 But we've got it out of the way, right?
 Let's try it: Blackmailing Detective Phelps to get to the Chief of Police?
 Tactic.
 Handing a freshly-unearthed copy of the Necronomicon to someone else so they can read it instead of you?
 Tactic.
 Taking this Wookiee to custody?
 Tactic.
 Choosing between the Mines of Moria and the Gap of Rohan?
 Tactic.
-In RPGs, any choice that affects the outcome of character endeavors is tactical.
+In RPGs, any choice or action that affects the outcome of character endeavors is tactical.
 Instead of players "winning" and "losing," Player Characters succeed by degrees (plus or minus qualifiers) at dozens or hundreds of endeavors over the course of an adventure.
 Thanks to the invisible rulebooks, RPGs have tactical infinity, and that's the magic mojo happy juice.

 So, now we're at tactical roleplaying.
 Roleplaying is sometimes tactical.
 Sometimes, it isn't, because sometimes it affects outcomes, and sometimes it doesn't.
 That's the whole term.
 Tactical roleplaying.
 Roleplaying, that affects outcomes.
 As a player, I love it.
 As a GM, I do my best to serve the players by providing for it.
 As a designer, I consider it a core design ideal and a valuable point of contrast.
 But what are we even contrasting?
 Two things: